-Author has written 8 stories for MASK, and One Piece.
+Author has written 11 stories for MASK, One Piece, Diablo, and X-Com.

 I don't really like to talk about myself, so I'll keep it brief: I like to draw, and I like to write.
 And I like comics.

 I've been writing fanfic for a while now.
 Previously it used to be for the heck of it, but nowadays I do it for my primary goal of improving my writing.